NotLawson/battlestats/README.md

  - stats: Stats pages.
 This includes personal stats, other player stats, global stats etc.
  - fleets: Fleets pages.
 This includes the fleet designer, fleet stats etc.
  - clans: Clans pages.
 This includes clan homepage, clan leaderboards, how to guides etc.

+### App structure

+The app should work as follows:

+- The main webserver.
+This provides the user interface
+- The service workers.
+These provide computation and stats collection
+- The db (postgres).
+This provides a way to store data
+- The redis server.
+This allows the different processes to communicate

 ## Contributing